![]() |

 Modulus of rupture | 15100 psi |

-Similar to TPX, due to the absence of refractive index dispersion, the ZEONEX terahertz optical systems can be tuned using a HeNe laser.
+Similar to TPX, due to visible transparency and absence of refractive index dispersion, the ZEONEX terahertz optical systems can be adjusted using a HeNe laser beam.

 It should be noted that ZEONEX has better transmittance in visible region than TPX.